Last Updated on Saturday, 20 June 2026, 8:50 by Writer

 “The question before us is not only who should sit at the table, but whether we are prepared to improve the table itself,” she was quoted as saying.

-Against the backdrop of People’s National Congress Reform (PNCR)-A Partnership for National Unity (APNU) leader, Aubrey Norton refusing to meet with the Opposition Leader because there is no vacancy in GECOM, the Forward Guyana Movement noted that she called for meaningful attention to the structure, governance, accountability mechanisms, and public confidence challenges facing GECOM as part of any serious electoral reform agenda.
+Against the backdrop of People’s National Congress Reform (PNCR)-A Partnership for National Unity (APNU) leader Aubrey Norton refusing to meet with the Opposition Leader because there is no vacancy on the GECOM, the FGM leader called for meaningful attention to the structure, governance, accountability mechanisms, and public confidence challenges facing the electoral commission as part of any serious electoral reform agenda.

 “The question cannot be reduced to a simple choice between retaining all existing Commissioners and replacing all existing Commissioners.
 The current impasse does a disservice to the people of Guyana, who are entitled to institutions that function effectively and inspire public confidence,” she said.